ggcarrots/python-carrots/source/classes.rst

 To sum up:
 ``check`` method creates a list of potential wins.
-Each potential win is a list of addresses that imply a winner wins, if she has her pawns on all these adresses.
+Each potential win is a list of addresses that imply a player wins, if she has her pawns on all these adresses.
 For example ``["A0", "B1", "C2"]`` is a potential win - those are the addresses of the diagonal.
-Next, ``check`` check for every win, whether all the addresses from this win are in ``self.noughts`` or ``self.crosses``.
+Next, ``check`` checks for every win, whether all the addresses from this win are in ``self.noughts`` or ``self.crosses``.
-If so, it return True and that's it.
+If so, it returns True and that's it;
+if a method returns something, it ends.
-If it goes through the whole loop and finds nothing, it finally returns False at the end.
+If it goes through the whole loop and finds nothing, it eventually returns False at the end.

-Notice that in the while loop we do similar thing (placing a pawn) two times.
+Notice that in the ``while`` loop we do similar thing (placing a pawn) two times.
 Also, if you added some checking if the move is legal, you needed to put it in two different methods.
 If we ever decide to do some small change, we need to do it in two places.